ElectronicEngineerr/SERVO-MOTOR-DRIVING-ON-JETSON-NANO/README.md

    -  Connect pin 5V of jetson nano to connector +V pin pin on pca9685
    -  Connect pin GND of jetson nano to connector GND pin pin on pca9685 PCA9685 - SERVO MOTOR:
-       The servo motors are already made by color: we will connect brown to brown, yellow to yellow, red to red
+    The servo motors are already made by color. we will connect brown to brown, yellow to yellow, red to red.
         - black pin of servo connect to black pin of channel 0 of pca9685
         - red pin of servo connect to red pin of channel 0 of pca9685
         - yellow pin of servo connect to yellow pin of channel 0 of pca9685